 What are your current Covid-19 Pandemic rules (as of 10/1/20)?

-Unless the State of Illinois decides to return to Phase 3, the Break hours will remain the same throughout the fall and winter seasons, allowing for a maximum of twenty (20) individuals (this includes members, volunteers, guests, and staff, altogether “Individuals”) to be in attendance at the Break.
+The Break hours will remain the same throughout the fall and winter seasons, allowing for a maximum of twenty (12) individuals (this includes members, volunteers, guests, and staff, altogether “Individuals”) to be in attendance at the Break.
 The doors will remain closed to preserve heat throughout the cooler months.
 Individuals will be allowed in the building but must adhere to the following protocols:

 1. All individuals must read, sign, and have a parent or guardian read and sign this waiver.
 If the waiver is not signed, individuals must wear a face covering at all times.